COVID-19 Resources for Patients with Cancer

 NewYork-Presbyterian (NYP) is offering COVID-19 vaccines and booster doses to eligible patients per the New York State guidelines.
 Visit the Connect Patient Portal to schedule your appointment.

-For information on other locations in New York where eligible individuals can be vaccinated, visit New York State vaccination locations or go to New York City COVID-19 Vaccine Finder.
+For information on other locations in New York where eligible individuals can be vaccinated, visit New York City COVID-19 Vaccine Finder.

 Research on COVID-19 and the vaccines